 The probationary period commences after a rigorous recruitment and selection process.
-Once a teacher or administrator is granted a full-time appointment, the clock starts on the probationary period, which can now range from two to four years.
-Prior to July, 2015, the established probationary period in New York was three years.
-An exception to this requirement is made for teachers (though not administrators) who have been granted tenure by another New York State public school district prior to being employed in their current school.
-These individuals have a reduced, two-year probationary period.
-However, on July 1, 2015, the law changed to extend the probationary period from three to four years (and from two to three for those with prior tenure).
-The administrator exception applies here, too -- four years to tenure for administrators.
+Once a teacher or administrator is granted a full-time appointment, the clock starts on the probationary period, which can now range from three to four years.
+Effective July, 2015, the established probationary period in New York is four years.
+An exception to this requirement is made for teachers who have been granted tenure in another area within their district, or by another New York State public school district prior to being employed in their current school.
+These individuals have a reduced, three-year probationary period.
+Effective June 1, 2020, the four year probationary period for administrators can be reduced to three if that administrator was tenured as an administraot in another district, or in another administrative area in the current district.
 There is one final exception to note.
-In rare cases, the three (or, in the near future, four) year probationary period is not deemed sufficient to make a tenure decision.
+In rare cases, the three or four year probationary period is not deemed sufficient to make a tenure decision.
 In those cases, the educator can request an additional probationary year.
 If granted, the trial period continues.
 If not, a recommendation for tenure is withheld, and the educator either resigns, or is terminated.

 The quality and effectiveness of a probationary educator's performance is gauged against professional standards.
 Each school district in New York is required to identify which of several model standards it uses to evaluate teachers and administrators.
 In Scarsdale, we use Charlotte Danielson's Framework for Teaching to guide our teacher evaluation process.
 The Framework describes effective practice across the domains of Planning and Preparation, Classroom Environment, Instruction, and Professional Responsibilities.
 For 2020-21, a most unusual year which includes both hybrid and virtual only learning for students, we have concentrated our focus on the Danielson Framework for Remote Teaching.
 This revision reorganized the framework into a pathway that emphasizes three essential practices: